erinpentecost/markovr/README.md

 * **Fast generation**.
 Generating a value from a trained model is done in O(lg N) time, where N is the number of possible outputs for that position.
 * **Optionally Deterministic**.
 Need more control in your life?
 Deterministic generation functions are available.

+Try it out with `cargo run --example tilemap`

 ## Usage

 Add this to your `Cargo.toml`: